 Our Experience With The Easy Walk Harness

 We use the Easy Walk Harness on our Lab.
 It definitely reduces her uncontrolled pulling on walks.
 However, it gets stuck behind her front legs sometimes, rather than staying in front as it should.
-I guess this annoyance is worth the trade-off for a more manageable dog on walks! – Michelle, Co-Founder of Canine Journal
+I guess this annoyance is worth the trade-off for a more manageable dog on walks! – Michelle S., Co-Founder of Canine Journal

-These two tools are fairly inexpensive.
+These two tools are relatively inexpensive.
 So, if your dog has issues with pulling on the leash and lunging, you may want to purchase both.
 You can then apply the training tool that makes sense in a particular situation.

 For example, you may use the Easy Walk at the park but the Gentle Leader for dogs at the vet’s office.